ArvinthC3000/iPredict-UD/README.md

 # iPredict-UD
 This is a project to help small scale businesses to predict their day to day demand.
-An added advantage of this app are billing and stock management sections.
+Added advantages of this app include billing and stock management sections to make the transactions and stock keeping easy.